nikosdion/joomla_extensions_development/README.md

 pandoc -f docbook -t epub --toc -N joomla_extensions_development.xml -o joomla_extensions_development.epub pandoc -f docbook -t gfm -s joomla_extensions_development.xml -o joomla_extensions_development.md
 ```

-The first command is what I use to generate the ePUB version you see in this repository.